Posted on

 How it Works

-2. Connect the 12V-24V power output or use the adapter.
+2. Power it with a 12V–24V supply or the adapter.

 3. Register the CM4100 on the Mobeye Internet Portal with the Mobeye SIM card.